How to improve Accessibility on your WordPress Website?

 Are you planning to make an accessible WordPress website?
 Congratulations, your site will be open to the widest possible audience!

-WordPress developers spend much of their time speculating about site optimisation.
-Often the main concern is whether the site is fast enough or if the layout is intuitive?
-They also check if the images are in the right size and resolution or whether the content engaging?
+WordPress developers spend much of their time speculating about site optimization.
+Often the main concern is whether the site is fast enough or if the layout is intuitive.
+They also check if the images are in the right size and resolution or whether the content engaging.

-Undoubtedly, as all of this is important, but not enough attention is given to site accessibility.
+Undoubtedly, as all of this is important, not enough attention is given to site accessibility.
 How many times have developers asked whether or not everyone can gain access to your site quickly?
-Think to visit this website and to have a challenging time navigating through the content.
-It is not for the browser you used or the code implemented, but because of a particular medical, cognitive or physical limitation.
+Think about visiting this website and having a challenging time navigating through the content.
+It is not for the browser you used or the code implemented but because of a particular medical, cognitive or physical limitation.

 Quality Tips, Tricks, and Hacks to Have Improved Accessibility on WordPress Site

-- Consider the Colour – Approximately 2.7 million are colour blind people in the world, which is close to 4.5% of the population!
+- Consider the Colour – Approximately 2.7 million are colour-blind people in the world, which is close to 4.5% of the population!
 So, when choosing colours for your website, designers need to be meticulous about the colour ratios and contrast.
-High contrast colour options, such as black and white has been studied to be more comfortable for users to see and read the web content.
-However, designers should not rely solely on colours to separate the material, buttons, and links on the website.
+High-contrast colour options, such as black and white, have been studied to be more comfortable for users to see and read web content.
+However, designers should not rely solely on colours to separate the website’s material, buttons, and links.

 - Using Descriptive Links – Individuals with vision impairments or limitations use voice command technology or screen readers to interact with the website content.
 This means the links must be contextual and also be able to provide users with a proper explanation as to where that link will bring them.

-For instance, instead of having a button that says “Learn More,” let the button or link say “click this link here to learn more about the services.” - Underlining the Links – Lately, it has become a course to remove the underlines from the web links.
+For instance, instead of having a button that says “Learn More,” let the button or link say “click this link here to learn more about the services.” - Underlining the Links – Lately, it has become a course to remove the underlines from web links.
 The reasons for this are to make the content look aesthetically pleasing.
-However, by dropping the stresses, you are making it difficult for users to distinguish which bit of your content is hyperlinked.
+However, dropping the stresses makes it difficult for users to distinguish which bit of your content is hyperlinked.

 - Adding the Main Content Links – Screen readers often start voicing the content right from the top of a webpage.
 Usually, depending on the coding of a website, this means the user has to listen to the menu, navigation, and other unessential content before getting to the point or primary material of a webpage.